History of rent control in England and Wales: Adjustments in 1971 to 1977

 A review under the chairmanship of Hugh Francis QC was commissioned in October 1969 to review the operation of rent regulation under the Rent Acts, especially in large centres of population where accommodation was scarce, and to consider the relationship between the furnished and unfurnished codes.

 Its conclusion, published on 2 March 1971, was that rent regulation was working well.
-The report made 36 recommendations, four of which were enacted in the Housing Finance Act 1972, an Act that in its time had a minor claim to fame—57 committee sittings taking 248 hours of debate in the House of Commons, which, it was suggested, justified a place in the Guinness Book of Records.
+The report made 36 recommendations, four of which were enacted in the Housing Finance Act 1972, an act that in its time had a minor claim to fame—57 committee sittings taking an exceptional 248 hours of debate in the House of Commons.

-The 1972 Act introduced many new concepts:
+The 1972 act introduced many new concepts: